GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/collection_3_summary_grid.md

 * GDA94 / Australian Albers projection coordinate reference system
   (EPSG:3577),
-* Digital Earth Australia's Landsat Collection 3,
+* DEA's Landsat Collection 3,
-* Digital Earth Australia's Sentinel-2 Collection,
+* DEA's Sentinel-2 Collection,
-* The expanded extents of offshore islands, as detailed in the KH page: [DEA's ARD expanded processing extent](https://knowledge.dea.ga.gov.au/guides/reference/ard-expanded-processing-extent/)
+* The expanded extents of offshore islands, as detailed in [DEA's ARD expanded processing extent](https://knowledge.dea.ga.gov.au/guides/reference/ard-expanded-processing-extent/)

-Shown below is an image of both tile grids and their extents, clipped to just the region around mainland Australia so the grid sizes are visible.
+Shown below is an image of both tile grids and their extents, clipped to mainland Australia so the grid sizes are visible.

 ![](/_files/reference/collection_3_grids.png)